You are here:

 We encourage anyone with a strong interest/background in the topics covered during the program to apply.

-2017 application review began on February 1, 2017.
-After this date, applications were reviewed on a rolling basis by the faculty selection committee.
-Once students were accepted to the program, they were required to make a $400 program deposit.
-Please note that the full tuition balance was due by May 15, 2017.
+2018 application review will begin in early February 2018.
+Applications will be reviewed on a rolling basis by the faculty selection committee.
+Once students are accepted to the program, they will be required to make a $400 program deposit.
+Please note that the full tuition balance is due by May 18, 2018.

-We encourage students to contact your financial aid or summer internship office at your home institution and ask about your options for applying for aid.
+Students can learn more about our financial resources for summer programs by visiting our Financing Your Summer Experience page.
+Additionally, we encourage students to contact their financial aid or summer internship office at their home institution, and ask about options for applying for aid.
 We will work with all institutions on securing outside funding for students when available.

-For summer 2017: The full tuition balance is due by May 15, 2017.
-There are no tuition refunds available on or after June 1, 2017.
+The full tuition balance is due by May 18, 2018.
+There are no tuition refunds available on or after June 1, 2018.
 If a student should withdraw from a summer academic program at Hampshire College for any reason, the program fee will be refunded according to the following schedule:

 The student's date of withdrawal is determined by the postmark on the written notification of withdrawal from the program.